Thank you for your interest in the ASA’s Sections on Statistical Computing and Statistical Graphics 2023

 The submission form is available here.

 The Statistical Computing Section of the American Statistical Association announces the competition for the John M. Chambers Statistical Software Award.
 In 1998 the Association for Computing Machinery (ACM) presented the ACM Software System Award to John Chambers for the design and development of S. Dr. Chambers generously donated his award to the Statistical Computing Section to endow an annual prize for statistical software written by, or in collaboration with, an undergraduate or graduate student.
-The prize carries with it a cash award, which has been increased from $1,000 to $2,000 starting from 2018.
-The section’s website has historical information about the awards.
+The prize carries with it a cash award of $2,000.

 To apply for the award, teams must provide the following materials: